OJWatson/hrpup/analysis/data_derived/README.md

 1. `R6_map.rds` - R6 map object for plotting risk maps.
 See `?hrpup:::R6_hrp2_map` for details

-This object can be used to produce risk maps for specific scenarios for specific global regions and for either the innate or composite (Africa only) risk score:
+This object can be used to produce risk maps for specific scenarios for specific global regions and for either the innate or prospective (Africa only) risk score:

 ```
 hrp2_map$plot(